 This is not just an issue for claimants.
 For example a manager or HR professional may be criticised by the tribunal, and this may pop up if anyone (including a prospective employer) in future searches that individual’s name.

-How likely someone is to show up on the first page or two of general internet search results will depend.
-Eg ‘John Smith’ who worked at Barclays Bank is less likely to show high in search results than someone with an unusual name or who worked at a small organisation, though the latter too may appear higher if the search terms specifically mention employment tribunals.
+How likely an employment tribunal decision is to show up on the first page or two of general internet search results will depend.
+Eg ‘John Smith’ who worked at Barclays Bank seems likely to show higher in search results than someone with an unusual name or who worked at a small organisation, though the latter too may appear higher if the search terms specifically mention employment tribunals.
 Also some employers may specifically search the database of employment tribunal decisions.

 Effect on bringing cases